DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 Buy your ticket in advance

 We recommend you have dinner at El Moro which is their restaurant and buy your Theatron ticket there so you won't have to queue.

-Most important tip of all, come with an open mind and an open heart.
+The most important tip of all, come with an open mind and an open heart.
 The Bogota boys are incredibly friendly and always keen to meet foreigners.
 They add to the charm of the place.

 The different club rooms at Theatron

-There are 13 rooms at Theatron, each with their own different atmosphere, crowd, and type of music.
+There are 13 rooms at Theatron, each with its own different atmosphere, crowd, and type of music.
 There was a broad range of styles, from salsa to electro, to female-only to male-only, pop to jazz…you name it!

 1. The Theatron main room